Disk and Quota

 This feature attempts to automatically configure your email client to access your cPanel email addresses.
 An email client allows you to access your email account from an application on your computer or mobile device (for example, Apple® Mail).

-To access this feature, click Connect Devices under the Configure section.
+To access this feature, click Set Up Mail Client in the Email Accounts tab.
 A new interface will appear.

 - An email client must already exist on your computer or mobile device for you to automatically configure it with cPanel.